Dewalt-arch/pimpmykali/README.md

    - last chance warning screen ( mostly novelty ), random launch code generation on each run of --borked
    - list of target selection, targets locked, etc
    - seriously if you made it to --borked 2nd warning your having a bad day with impacket.. enjoy the giggle
-   - 10 second wait timer added to last chance launch screen before operations are preformed
+   - 10 second wait timer added to last chance launch screen before operations are performed
    - if no ctrl+c is entered to cancel the operation, fix_sead is run, followed by fix_impacket
    - added apt -y reinstall python3-impacket impacket-scripts to fix error with smbmap after impacket removal